 The last wood that I’m going to talk about for benchmaking is not an obvious one.
 When people think of a maple bench, they think of hard maple, because, you know… it’s really hard.
 When I think of hard maple, I think of a wood that’s a royal pain in the butt because it’s so freakin’ hard.
 It also isn’t cheap.

 Soft maple, on the other hand, can be a joy to work as long as the grain doesn’t be a big ol’ jerk and reverse.
 It’s usually not as hard as something like beech, but it’s no pushover.
 And it’s also relatively inexpensive for a hardwood, but keep in mind that you can’t quite compare it to something like SYP in that regard.
 You’re also more likely to find big cuts of at a sawmill than beech.

-When I was looking for a hardwood to line the ends of my auxiliary bench (just like I used beech on the front of the Screwbo), a board of soft maple immediately caught my attention.
+When I was looking for a hardwood to line the front and rear of my auxiliary bench (just like I used beech on the front of the Screwbo), a board of soft maple immediately caught my attention.
 I’d picked it up at the lumberyard for odd jobs.